Continuing Education Activity

 Lesions are accentuated on exposure to heat and resolve with mild hypopigmentation without any atrophy or scaling.
 The commonest sites are the trunk, axillae, and proximal extremities, usually with the sparing of the face.
 Lesions tend to last from a few hours to a few weeks and are often more perceptible during the afternoon.

 Erythema marginatum is a clinical diagnosis.
 The presence of this lesion can aid in the diagnosis.
-In fact, it is one of the major criterion in the diagnosis of acute rheumatic fever.
+In fact, it is one of the major criteria in the diagnosis of acute rheumatic fever.

 Jones criteria, used in the diagnosis of acute rheumatic fever include major and minor criteria.